ISTASTrack: Bridging ANN and SNN via ISTA Adapter for RGB-Event Tracking: Methodology

-It is also worth noting that Spikingformer provides a pretrained model with 8 encoder layers, which is inconsistent with the 12-layer ANN backbone.
-Rather than expanding the spiking encoder to match this depth, we align the 8 spiking layers with the first 8 ANN layers and enable cross-modal feature interaction between them.
-Results in \cref{subsec:result-ablation} have shown that this design leads to excellent tracking precision while maintaining high efficiency.
+It is also worth noting that the pretrained SpikingFormer consists of 8 encoder layers, which is inconsistent with the 12-layer ANN backbone.
+We align the 8 spiking layers with the first 8 ANN layers and enable cross-modal feature interaction between them.
+Results in \cref{subsec:result-ablation} demonstrate that this depth asymmetry between the two branches does not compromise tracking performance, while ensuring high computational efficiency.